Painting our oak cabinets white is one of the most worthwhile DIY projects I have ever tackled. Seriously, one of the very best.

 Step four: Paint

-And finally, the last step is to actually paint.
-I used a foam roller meant for painting smooth surfaces to pain the flat areas and I used these paintbrushes for getting into smaller areas.
-After hundreds of painting projects, I’ve learned that the paintbrush you use matters.
-A lot.
+I used a foam roller meant for painting smooth surfaces to paint the flat areas and I used a high quality paintbrush for getting into smaller areas.

 I’ve turned into a bit of a paintbrush snob, so when I saw these DecoArt paintbrushes I wasn’t even planning to use them at first.
 But I decided to give them a try, and I am so glad I did.
 The bristles are extra soft and are perfect for getting a very smooth finish.
 I will definitely be using these again in the future.